 Only qualifications earned at accredited colleges and other academic institutions will be recognised by employers.
-All colleges (distance learning and campus-based) in South Africa need to be registered with the Department of Higher Education and Training (DHET) in order to provide legitimate post-school educational services in South Africa.
+All colleges (distance learning and campus-based) in South Africa need to be registered with the relevant authorities in order to provide legitimate post-school educational services in South Africa.

 Moreover, there are numerous SETAs (Sector Education and Training Authorities) that accredit college courses at both distance learning and campus-based colleges.

 There are many people out there who try to exploit students, which is why there are so many fraudulent colleges out there.
 So make sure your college and your course are accredited if you want to receive a recognised qualification!

 Certain colleges have a national reputation and will easily be recognised by employers.
 It doesn’t matter whether it is a distance learning or a campus-based college.
 What matters is whether the college has a good reputation.
 At Oxbridge Academy, we do a lot of work to ensure that we have a good, and widespread, reputation in South Africa.

 When an employer picks up your CV and looks through it, he or she will be looking at both your skills and your qualifications.

 Whether your course is recognised by your employer thus depends on the type of course you are taking, and why you are taking it (i.e. whether you want to boost your skills, or get a formal qualification).

 In addition to N1 – N6 National Qualifications, Oxbridge Academy offers a wide range of short learning programmes that will boost your skills.
 If you study a Project Management skills certificate course, for example, you will thus be able to say you have skills and training (but not a formal qualification) in the following fields: